 This section will describe trends in commercial pounds sold, revenues and prices, for the American Samoa bottomfish fishery.
-Figure 7 presents the trends of commercial pounds sold and revenues of bottomfish fishery (for BMUS only) during 2011-2020 and Figure 8 presents the trend of fish price for bottomfish sold during 2011-2020.
-Supporting data for Figure 7 and Figure 8 are shown in Table 26.
+Figure 7 presents the trends of commercial pounds sold and revenues of bottomfish fishery (for BMUS only) during 2012-2021 and Figure 8 presents the trend of fish price for bottomfish sold during 2012-2021.
+Supporting data for Figure 7 and Figure 8 are shown in Table 25.
 The table also includes the percentage of pounds sold relative to estimates of total pounds landed for the bottomfish fishery.
 Both nominal and adjusted values are included.

-The total pounds sold of bottomfish reported in 2020 were only 307 pounds, 4% of the estimated total landings, while the average percentage sales to total landings in the past 10 years were 17%.
+Commercial landings data in 2021 are confidential due to fewer than 3 participating vendors, thus no detailed figures are presented.
+The total pounds sold and revenue of bottomfish reported in 2021 were lower than the 10 year average.
+The percentage of commercial landings to the total landings was also lower than 10 years average.
 Revenue trends follow a similar pattern as pounds sold.
-The BMUS commercial bottomfish landings and revenue were up and down within a certain range during the period of 2011-2019, but in 2020 both revenue and pounds sold went down considerably.
-Pounds sold went down 82% and revenue down 86%, compared to 2019, probably due to the impacts of the pandemic.

-Bottomfish (BMUS) price was steady over most of the time period, but it went up substantially in 2017 then decreased after.
-The bottomfish price in 2020 was down from \$4.24 in 2019 to \$3.48 per pound in 2020.
+The BMUS commercial bottomfish landings and revenue have fluctuated during the period of 2012-2019, but in 2020 both revenue and pounds sold went down considerably and this downward trend continued in 2021.
+Bottomfish (BMUS) price was steady over most of the time period, but it went up substantially in 2017 then decreased in the years following.
+The bottomfish price in 2020 (\$3.48) was down from \$4.24 in 2019.
 Low commercial landings and low fish prices resulted in a historical low for bottomfish revenue in 2020.
+In 2021, BMUS price rose to 2019 levels, but revenue in 2021 was still lower than 2020 because of lower landings.

 It is worth noting that the data for pounds caught and pounds sold are collected by two different data collection methods.
-The data of pounds sold are collected through the Commercial Sales Receipt Books Program, while the data of pounds caught are collected through Boat- and Shore-Based Creel Surveys.
-Both data series are generated from an expansion algorithm built on a noncensus data collection program, and the survey coverage rates of two data collection methods may change independently across individual years.
+The data of pounds sold are collected through the "Commercial Sales Receipt Books" Program, while the data of pounds caught are collected through Boat- and Shore-Based Creel Surveys.
+Both data series are generated from an expansion algorithm built on a non-census data collection program, and the survey coverage rates of two data collection methods may change independently across individual years.
 Therefore, the two time series may not move coherently to each other.
 For example, the low percentage of pounds sold compared to pounds caught could be due to low coverage of dealer participation in the Commercial Receipt Books Program.